randa-mu/randomness-solidity/README.md

 ### Supported Networks

-For a list of supported network and contract addresses, please see the [project documentation website](https://docs.dcipher.network/category/networks).
+For a list of supported networks and smart contract addresses, please see the [project documentation website](https://docs.dcipher.network/category/networks).

 ### How to use the Solidity interaface